Pechanga Arena: History

-The arena was built in 1966 by Robert Breitbard, a local football hero who played for Hoover High School and San Diego State, for $6.4 million.
-The arena could seat 13,000 for hockey or 13,700 for basketball.
+The arena was built in 1966 for $6.4 million by Bob Breitbard, a local football player who played for the San Diego State Aztecs.
+To build the arena, the city knocked down a housing project that had been there since 1943.
+The arena seated 13,000 for hockey and 13,700 for basketball.
 At 77 feet tall, the arena was built six years before the current 30 foot maximum height restriction was put into place by the State Coastal Commission in the Midway-Pacific Highway Community Plan.

 The arena opened on November 17, 1966, when more than 11,000 pro hockey fans watched the San Diego Gulls (then a member of the Western Hockey League) win their season opener, 4–1, against the Seattle Totems.